rolandoalvarado/bob-v2/README.md

 ------------
     run/updater

 The above command will pull the latest changes from origin/master and run `setup`.
-If you want the updater to pull changes from another remote or branch, use:
+If you want to pull changes from another remote or branch, use:

     run/updater <other_remote_repo> <my_branch>